-Note: There are two types of license agreements offered by Airtable Enterprise: the Enterprise Wide Agreement and the Flexible License Agreement.
-The Enterprise Wide Agreement streamlines all teams, present and future, at your organization into a single company-wide account.
-The Flexible License Agreement provides enterprise licenses for select teams within your organization.
+There are two types of license agreements offered by Airtable Enterprise: the Enterprise-Wide Agreement (ELA) and the Flexible License Agreement (FLA).
+An ELA agreement streamlines all teams, present and future, at your organization into a single company-wide account.
+The FLA agreement provides Enterprise licenses for select teams within your organization.
 These two license types do have a few differences worth understanding.
 Please refer to this article to learn more.

 Can I require 2FA from the admin panel?